TZer0/Putting-Butts-In-Your-Mouth/README.md

 * Simplified code, easier to understand and variable names make sense.
 * Replacements are a list rather than dictionary - guaranteed order.

-This work is public domain because I really don't care about what license two tiny js files for replacing words on webpages should go under.
+This work is public domain because I really don't care about what license a js files for replacing words on webpages should go under.